4-Day Hands On/Classroom Training & Certification Program

 1st Person : $3,600

 Our 4 day hands on training and certification is located at 2547 Old Lake Mary Road, Sanford, Florida.
 The 4 day training comes with one year phone support & includes oil filtration training as well.

 The fees above includes certification and training for all 3 services; Exhaust Hood Cleaning, Cooking Oil Filtration and Waste Oil Collection.
 However the above fees do not include food or lodging for your 4 day training.
-We have negotiated a price however with 'Hampton Inn' in Lake Mary, FL that is 4 miles from our training facility that will honor a rate of $99/night, or the Hampton Inn in Debary that is 10 minutes away for $85/night, which includes breakfast, when you mention that you are our student.
-Both places are great upscale Hilton sister hotels but the one in Lake Mary is a smarter stay because it is connected to an outdoor mall with tons of restaurants and nightlife...it books fast so don't wait for last minute to make your reservations.
+We have negotiated a price however with 'Hampton Inn' in Debary that is 10 minutes away for $85/night, which includes breakfast, when you mention that you are our student.
+It's a great upscale Hilton sister hotel...it books fast so don't wait for last minute to make your reservations.
 There are a gazillion things to do in the evening...bring the whole family while you train in the day and spend time with them at night!
 Oh, did we mention the weather...
 It's a perfect 85 degrees most of the time!

 NOTE: Training dates above are subject to change unless registered & paid for that class.
 Classes are held in English unless prepaid interpreter is requested, or bring your own interpreter.

 3 or more (Paid at the same time) : $2,300/person (Discounted Price)

 RE-CERTIFICATION [More Info]